 If your normal process is not assisting the employee to succeed at work, and you believe there is hope that the employee can and will improve his performance, you will need to introduce a Performance Improvement Plan.

-• Performance Improvement Plan.
+• Performance Improvement Plan

-Steps to Termination
+Steps to Employment Termination

 Hold the Employment Termination Meeting